LinkedEarth/ec_workshops_py/chapters/module1.md

 **Sandbox**

 This space can be used as a little sandbox for you.
 To try it out, click on the "run" button to execute the following chunk of code.

 <codeblock id="01_01">

+This is a hint

 </codeblock>